-When winter turns to spring we celebrate the sun and warmth until we start smelling the acid and smoky odor that is coming from your chimney system or even worse, the “there’s something dead in there” smell.
+When winter turns to spring we celebrate the sun and warmth until we start smelling the acid and smoky odor that is coming from the chimney system or even worse, the “there’s something dead in there” smell.

 The cold air easily masks the odors that are ripening in the chimney flue and once the cold is gone, that’s when the smells begin.
-If you have annually had your chimney swept and have a chimney caps or animal screen on top of the flue, you won’t have anything to worry about unless you have burned a lot more wood than usual or a bunch of green wood over the winter months.
+If you have annually had your chimney swept and have a chimney cap or animal screen on top of the flue, you won’t have anything to worry about unless you have burned a lot more wood than usual or a bunch of green wood over the winter months.

-Sweeping your chimney actually beats the side of the flue to remove the caked up creosote that can stick to the sides, much like cholesterol does in an artery.
+Sweeping your chimney actually beats the side of the flue to remove the caked-up creosote that can stick to the sides, much like cholesterol does in an artery.
 Leaving the creosote clinging to the flue is the culprit in most cases and the odor is removed when the chimney is thoroughly swept.
 There are times the odor does not completely go away and we can treat the chimney system with a special deodorizer.